 So what could possibly go wrong with a child in a stroller?
 More than you might think at first glance.
 Because it’s a place where children often spend a great deal of time, every possible defect or problem that could go wrong eventually will with some child, on account of the sheer number of kids using them.
-These precautions will help ensure your child is never one of those statistics.
+These stroller safety precautions will help ensure your child is never one of those statistics.

 Common child stroller accidents and injuries: